EFS Master Clinical Trial Agreement (MCTA) Template

 - A template of a patient Informed Consent Form (ICF) for adult patients considering participation in a study being conducted under an IDE through the FDA’s EFS Program was developed as part of the 2016 Blueprint for Early Feasibility Study Success.

-- An updated (JUN-2018) ICF template and editable version (MS Word) of that ICF template for EFS trials can be found here: EFS Patient Informed Consent Form Template
+- An updated (NOV-2020) ICF template and editable version (MS Word) of that ICF template for EFS trials can be found here: EFS Patient Informed Consent Form Template

 Background Information for IRB and Staff